 A good place to start with cider and food pairings is with what we like to call “The 4 C’s.”
 These are: complement, contrast, cut and complete.
 They’re not so much rules as tools to help you start to think about how to help ciders and food sing in harmony together.
 More often than not, good cider pairings will employ more than one of The 4 C’s,

 Complement: One of the phrases you might hear around any kind of pairing is to put “like with like.”
 That can mean tart with tart, sweet with sweet, or it can go a step further.
-Complementary flavors can also extend into the textural realms, like light and fresh (think edamame with hopped cider) or nutty and rich (ravioli in brown butter but a barrel-aged cider).
+Complementary flavors can also extend into the textural realms, like light and fresh (think edamame with hopped cider) or nutty and rich (ravioli in brown butter with a barrel-aged cider).

 Complementary pairing to try: Butternut squash soup with off-dry, medium-bodied cider, to double-down on earthy sweetness and luscious texture.